 There was no curtain raiser.
 No preamble to the viewing.
 No welcoming song or poem.
 Instead, we were engulfed by the chilly air and pungent smell.
 Nothing prepared us for what we saw.
 She was lying there on the stone cold floor - her legs and face exposed!

 My older sister who stood behind me started to scream on realising it was really her.
 Her wail was like a siren; a loud shrill.
 My voice was stuck in my throat.
 I walked in and looked straight at her face - as if I was looking for an identifying feature.
 I bent down to touch her remembering you are not truly dead until you are warm and dead.
 She was warm.
 I felt saltwater seeping from my eyes.
 We cried ungracefully (as people from my culture do) my heart hurting so exquisitely I could not hold the ugly noises that rose from my throat.

 If pain had a voice, this was it.

 The bored mortician was pulled out of his reverie.
 The sound must have been very loud because a guard standing by the door from the nearby ICU walked over.

-'Mnapiga kelele - endeni huko,' he pointed to a dark deserted area.
+'Mnapiga kelele - endeni huko (you are making noise, go away),' he pointed to a dark deserted area.
 We remember hearing the words but none of us registered what he was saying or who he was addressing.